kmancuhan/bikeshare_project/README.md

 #### Source Code Files

 There is a single source code file in this project, a file named "bikeshare.py".
 It basically includes a set of functions, each for a different set of statistics.
 The code mostly follows the initial template, provided by the Udacity instructors.
 I defined an additional function for displaying a set of rows for the end user, 5 rows at a time.

+### Running Instructions

+Should you need to run this script, provided the respective data files, all you have to do is to change your working directory to the source code file's folder; then, type "python bikeshare.py" in the terminal.
+Notice that the csv data files should be in the same folder as the folder of the script file.

+#### Requirements

+- python 3.6.13
+- pandas 1.1.5
+- numpy 1.19.5